CesiumGS/3d-tiles/Q-and-A.md

 #### Is screen space error the only metric used to drive refinement?

 At runtime, a tile's `geometricError` is used to compute the screen space error (SSE) to drive refinement.
-Additionally, it is possible to drive the refinement using [metadata ](specification/README.adoc#core-metadata) that is associated withe the tile or tile content.
+Additionally, it is possible to drive the refinement using [metadata ](specification/README.adoc#core-metadata) that is associated with the tile or tile content.
 For example, points of interest may be better served with on/off distances and a label collision factor computed at runtime.
 Note that the viewer's height above the ground is rarely a good metric for 3D since 3D supports arbitrary views.

 #### How are cracks between tiles with vector data handled?